treewithsunglasses/bookmarklets/README.md

 # bookmarklets

-Kinda just a bunch of random bookmarklets do do stuff, and a few extensions, I didn't make any of these.
-While some of these could be used for evil, **DON'T**.
-Just use them for fun, not for cheating in school or similar.
+Kinda just a bunch of random bookmarklets do do stuff, and a few extensions.

+credit to respective authors